Tafara-N/alx-system_engineering-devops/0x06-regular_expressions/README.md

 $
 ```

-Repo:
+**Repo:**
-GitHub repository: alx-system_engineering-devops
+- GitHub repository: `alx-system_engineering-devops`
-Directory: 0x06-regular_expressions
+- Directory: `0x06-regular_expressions`
 File: `0-simply_match_school.rb`

-1. Repetition Token #0
+### 1. Repetition Token #0
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 Requirements:

-Find the regular expression that will match the above cases
+- Find the regular expression that will match the above cases
-Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

-Repo:
+**Repo:**

-GitHub repository: alx-system_engineering-devops
+- GitHub repository: `alx-system_engineering-devops`
-Directory: 0x06-regular_expressions
+- Directory: `0x06-regular_expressions`
-File: 1-repetition_token_0.rb
+File: `1-repetition_token_0.rb`

-2. Repetition Token #1
+### 2. Repetition Token #1
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 Requirements:

-Find the regular expression that will match the above cases
+- Find the regular expression that will match the above cases
-Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

-Repo:
+**Repo:**
-GitHub repository: alx-system_engineering-devops
+- GitHub repository: `alx-system_engineering-devops`
-Directory: 0x06-regular_expressions
+- Directory: `0x06-regular_expressions`
 File: `2-repetition_token_1.rb`

-3. Repetition Token #2
+### 3. Repetition Token #2

 Requirements:

-Find the regular expression that will match the above cases
+- Find the regular expression that will match the above cases
-Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

-Repo:
+**Repo:**
-GitHub repository: alx-system_engineering-devops
+- GitHub repository: `alx-system_engineering-devops`
-Directory: 0x06-regular_expressions
+- Directory: `0x06-regular_expressions`
 File: `3-repetition_token_2.rb`

 ### 4. Repetition Token #3

 Requirements:

-Find the regular expression that will match the above cases
+- Find the regular expression that will match the above cases
-Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
-Your regex should not contain square brackets
+- Your regex should not contain square brackets

-Repo:
+**Repo:**
-GitHub repository: alx-system_engineering-devops
+- GitHub repository: `alx-system_engineering-devops`
-Directory: 0x06-regular_expressions
+- Directory: `0x06-regular_expressions`
 File: `4-repetition_token_3.rb`

 ### 5. Not quite HBTN yet

 Requirements:

-The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between
+- The regular expression must be exactly matching a string that starts with `h` ends with `n` and can have any single character in between
-Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
+- Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

 Example:

 ```